 Hive Beach sits next to the stretch of West Bay’s East beach, just below the village of Burton Bradstock.
 The beach is surrounded by countryside walks and home to popular eating spot, Hive Beach Cafe.
 This beach offers beautiful views across Chesil Beach and all the way down to East Devon.
 There is a large car park available for visitors right next to the beach.

 Lyme Regis is a seaside town located in Lyme Bay, home to renowned fossil hunter Mary Anning, and recently the filming location for the new film ‘Ammonite’ starring Kate Winslet.
 The beach in the iconic town is safe and sandy between the boat filled harbour and esplanade.
 A trip to Lyme Regis wouldn’t be complete without walking along the Cobb with a cone of chips and an adventure around the unique towns steep and winding streets of shops, restaurants and cafes.
 There’s lots of parking available in multiple spots in the town.

 Seatown is a small seaside destination not far from the village of Chideock, just up the road from Symondsbury.
-The beach sits just below the outstanding towering cliffs of the Golden Cap and is little known to tourists, providing a very peaceful visit to the sea.
+The beach sits just below the outstanding towering cliffs of the Golden Cap.
 The beach is right next to award winning pub The Anchor Inn, which provides outside seating so you can look over the stunning beach and sea horizon.
 Be sure to take a stroll around the country paths and take in the views.
 Parking is available a short distance from the beach.